System Observability

 The different demands

-So the new modern and complex distributed systems place very different demands on your infrastructure and the people that manage the infrastructure.
+So, the new, modern, and complex distributed systems place very different demands on your infrastructure and the people who manage it.
 For example, in microservices, there can be several problems with a particular microservice:

 • The microservices could be running under high resource utilization and, therefore, slow to respond, causing a timeout